MathildeAguiar/docs_internship/journal.md

 ### 13/07/21:
 * I changed the tables looks with having more useful information on these.
 I didn't need to use 'Vues' as suggested by Yannick.
 * I found out the way to prepopulate a form.
 Now the interfaces of modification of assignments/chapter/exos works.
 However the changes don't really apply to the database side!
 I must correct that point.

+### 15/07/21:
+* I finished correcting the problems with modifying existing objects.
+I works great!
+* I changed some things in the students' management interfaces.
+I'm still struggling to find somethings great for the interface that will display all the work done by one student.
+I'm trying to think about something not too basic and plain.
+* I changed some small details in the "validation" interface (table's headlines).